- 8 min read

 Putting It All Together

 These audio labeling types do no exist in vacuum.
-In practice, these types are combined to create full datasets.
-A typical pipeline begins with segmentation, followed by speaker and emotion labeling.
+In practice, these types are combined to create full audio datasets.
+A typical pipeline begins with segmentation, followed by speech recognition and emotion labeling.

-Putting it all together, we could generate this full audio point:
+Putting it all together, in audio annotation software, we could generate these full audio segments:

 Project Setup